yunguan-wang/SPROD/README.md

 |spot4|8|1|0.5|
 |spot5|1|7|0.5|

-Mandantory columns: `X`, `Y`, which stand for the X coordinates and Y coordinates; `Spot_radius` is required when the matching image is offered, which stands for the radius of each sequencing spot and is used in feature extraction;
+Mandantory columns: `X`, `Y`, which stand for the X coordinates and Y coordinates of the center of each sequencing spot; `Spot_radius` is required when the matching image is offered, which stands for the radius of each sequencing spot and is used in feature extraction; The unit of coordinates must be the same between the matching image and the metadata.
 Optional columns: "Z" for Z coordinates if your spatial information has three dimensions.

 We have included a `data_preprocessing.py` script in this repo for processing raw data in Visium or Slide-seq V2 format.
 For data from other sources, please refer to the script and process your data into the supported format.